storycraft/asdf-overlay/README.md

 cargo build && cargo run -p input-capture <process_name>
 ```
 It will listen and block inputs from target process until process exit

-## Debugging
-Run with debug build.
-Use external debug log viewer (ex: `DebugView`) to see tracing log of injected process

 ## License
 This project is dual licensed under MIT or Apache-2.0 License